Introduction

 A practical way to choose between them

 If you are choosing between NotebookLM and a tool like FormaLM, do not start by comparing surface features.
-Start by locating the friction in your workflow.

 Sometimes the best alternative is not the nearest clone.
 It is the tool that is better suited to the next job you actually need done.